Formal Name

 • What does the test result mean?

-A mathematical calculation using the results obtained from the PAPP-A and free beta hCG blood tests, and the nuchal translucency measurement is used to determine a numeric risk of Down’s Syndrome, or other fetal anomaly, in the fetus.
-This risk is compared with a nationally agreed cut-off.
-If the risk is higher than the cut-off value (e.g., risk of 1 in 150 or higher), then it is considered that the woman may be at increased risk for having a baby with a fetal anomaly.
+A mathematical calculation using the results obtained from the PAPP-A and free beta hCG blood tests, and the nuchal translucency measurement is used to determine a numeric chance or probability that a pregnancy will be affected by Down’s Syndrome, or other fetal anomales..
+If the chance value is higher than a specific cut-off value (e.g., chance of 1 in 150 or higher), then it is considered that the woman may be at increased chance of having a baby with a fetal anomaly.

 For example: while the first trimester screen can correctly identify approximately 85% of women carrying a foetus with Down’s syndrome, about 2-3% of normal pregnancies will have a false-positive result (the test result is positive, but the fetus does not have Down’s syndrome).

-If a screening test is high risk, more definitive tests are needed to confirm a diagnosis.
-These may include a diagnostic test such as chorionic villus sampling (CVS) in the first trimester or amniocentesis in the second trimester.
-While these two procedures give a definite result, they are also invasive and carry a small risk of miscarriage and a rare risk of injury to the fetus.
+If a screening test is high chance, more definitive tests are needed to confirm a diagnosis.
+This is usually Non-Invasive Prenatal Testing (NIPT) and if necessary invasive diagnostic tests such as chorionic villus sampling (CVS) in the first trimester or amniocentesis in the second trimester.
+Whilst CVS and amniocentesis give a definite result, they are also invasive and carry a small risk of miscarriage and a rare risk of injury to the fetus.

 • Is there anything else I should know?